Testing Clustered Equal Predictive Ability with Unknown Clusters: Setup and Preliminaries

-This transformation, standard in forecast evaluation and GMM settings, enables inference without explicitly modeling the $\sigma$-field $\mathcal{F}_{t-\tau}$.
-Although it does not preserve the full conditional distribution of $\Delta L_{it}$, it retains enough structure for testing, provided the test function is informative.
-In practice, the choice of $H_{i,t-\tau}$—e.g., lagged loss differentials, regressors, or common factors—affects both power and interpretation.
+This transformation from a conditional to an unconditional moment is standard in forecast evaluation and GMM-type testing frameworks.
+It enables tractable estimation and inference without explicitly modeling the conditioning $\sigma$-field $\mathcal{F}_{t-\tau}$.
+While this approach does not retain all the information contained in the full conditional distribution of $\Delta L_{it}$, it preserves enough structure for hypothesis testing provided that the specified test function is sufficiently informative.
+In practice, the choice of $H_{i,t-\tau}$, e.g. the lagged loss differentials, regressors, or cluster-specific moments, alters the power properties and interpretation of the resulting test.